carlosabrahams/Ecoacoustic_Evidence/README.md

 ## Cite this work

 This work is released under a **CC-BY-4.0 license**.
-Please cite it if you use or adapt the material, replacing the `<>` with the DOI provided above.
+Please cite it if you use or adapt the material.

 **Suggested citation:**